The financial news media cracks me up.

 - Buy great companies.

-- Hold them for long periods of time.
+- Hold them for a long time.

 - Continue to add new money to the market in good and bad times.